Extension DGAs and topological Hochschild homology

 One reason to study extension DGAs is that for an $R$-extension DGA $X$, there is the following splitting at the level of spectra

-where $\text{HH}^R$ denotes $\thh^{HR}$.
-Furthermore if $X$ is an $R$-extension $E_\infty$ $R$-DGA, then this splitting is a splitting of commutative ring spectra.
-This follows by the fact that THH commutes with smash products and the base change formula for THH, see \cite[Conventions]{krause2019b}.
+where $\text{HH}^R$ denotes $\thh^{HR}$, see \cite[Theorem 1]{vogt1998adjoining} for an instance of this splitting when $X$ is the Eilenberg-Mac Lane spectrum of a discrete ring.
+If $X$ is an $R$-extension $E_\infty$ $R$-DGA, then this splitting is a splitting of commutative ring spectra.
+This follows from the fact that THH commutes with smash products and the base change formula for THH, see \cite[Conventions]{krause2019b}.

 This splitting simplifies THH calculations significantly in many situations.
-Indeed, it is an important stepping stone in many THH calculations in the literature.
-Particularly for the case where $X$ is a discrete ring, i.e.\ a DGA whose homology is concentrated in degree 0.
+Indeed, it is an important stepping stone in many THH calculations in the literature, particularly for the case where $X$ is a discrete ring, i.e.\ a DGA whose homology is concentrated in degree 0.
 For example, Larsen and Lindenstrauss show that this splitting exists at the level of homotopy groups for various discrete rings of characteristic $p$ \cite{lindenstrauss2000thhofalgebras}.
-Furthermore, Hesselholt and Madsen prove this splitting for discrete rings that have a nice basis with respect to the ground ring $R$ \cite[Theorem 7.1]{hesseholt1997ktheoryofwitt}.
+Furthermore, Hesselholt and Madsen prove such a splitting for discrete rings that have a nice basis with respect to the ground ring $R$ \cite[Theorem 7.1]{hesseholt1997ktheoryofwitt}.
 In the following theorem, we generalize this result to connective formal DGAs.
 Note that a connective DGA is a DGA whose negative homology is trivial.

 \begin{theorem} Let $X$ be a connective formal $R$-DGA whose homology has a homogeneous basis as an $R$-module containing the multiplicative unit such that the multiplication of two basis elements is either zero or a basis element.
 In this situation, $X$ is $R$-extension.
 As a result, we have the following equivalence of spectra.